 We rely on full use of our hands for virtually everything we do throughout the day.
-When a person’s hand, wrist, or finger is crushed or amputated in an accident, such as an auto accident or a workplace industrial accident, the physical and financial effects are devastating.
-In addition to being burdened with huge medical bills and suffering through intense pain, the victim might also lose a lifetime of earning potential, particularly if the injury is to the dominant hand.
+The physical and financial effects are devastating when a person’s hand, wrist, or finger is crushed or amputated in an accident, such as an auto accident or a workplace industrial accident.
+In addition to being burdened with huge medical bills and suffering through intense pain, the victim might lose a lifetime of earning potential, mainly if the injury is to the dominant hand.

 Hasbrook & Hasbrook has created this short and simple guide to help educate hand injury victims and their loved ones about some practical and financial aspects of civil litigation.
 It explains the factors that go into calculating compensation, provides examples of verdicts and settlements from cases around the U.S., and discusses an important deadline known as the statute of limitations.
-To set up a free and private legal consultation, call Hasbrook & Hasbrook at (405) 605-2426 today.
+Call Hasbrook & Hasbrook at (405) 605-2426 today to set up a free and private legal consultation.

 How is Compensation Calculated for a Plaintiff in Oklahoma?

-There are two ways a personal injury victim can be compensated for an accident: through a verdict awarded by a jury, or, more frequently, through an out-of-court settlement with the defendant’s insurance company.
-Settlement negotiations may take place months, weeks, or mere days before the scheduled trial date.
+There are two ways a personal injury victim can be compensated for an accident: through a verdict awarded by a jury or, more frequently, through an out-of-court settlement with the defendant’s insurance company.
+Settlement negotiations may occur months, weeks, or days before the scheduled trial date.

-Regardless of whether a case culminates in a verdict or a settlement, numerous factors are evaluated when determining what sort of compensation, or damages, the plaintiff should receive.
-In order to help ensure that the amount of compensation is adequate, economists and medical professionals are frequently called upon to provide expert testimony regarding not only the injury victim’s current medical bills and financial losses, but also their projected bills and losses extending into the future.
+Regardless of whether a case culminates in a verdict or a settlement, numerous factors are evaluated when determining what sort of compensation or damages the plaintiff should receive.
+To help ensure that the amount of compensation is adequate, economists and medical professionals are frequently called upon to provide expert testimony regarding not only the injury victim’s current medical bills and financial losses but also their projected bills and losses extending into the future.

 There are many different types of compensation in the legal world.
-For the sake of brevity and simplicity, we have excluded certain damages, such as nominal damages, which are not relevant to personal injury matters.
+For brevity and simplicity, we have excluded certain damages, such as nominal damages, which are irrelevant to personal injury matters.
 Accident victims are primarily affected by punitive and compensatory damages, as described below:

 These are special damages arising in cases where the defendant engaged in such gross and egregious misconduct that punishment is merited.
-Punitive damages, also called exemplary damages, send a message that people and businesses who engage in such conduct will face serious financial repercussions.
+Punitive damages, also called exemplary damages, convey that people and businesses who engage in such conduct will face serious financial repercussions.
 Oklahoma’s laws state that punitive damages may be limited, or “capped,” at $100,000 or $500,000 depending on the circumstances.

 Damages can also be described as “economic” or “non-economic.”
-Economic damages are those which can be clearly calculated, such as current and future surgery bills or lost wages.
-Non-economic damages are those which cannot be clearly calculated, such as the victim’s pain and suffering.
+Economic damages such as current and future surgery bills or lost wages are easily calculated.
+Non-economic damages such as the victim’s pain and suffering cannot be clearly calculated.

 Settlements and Verdicts in Wrist, Finger, and Hand Injury Cases

-To reiterate the disclaimer posted at the top of this page, the following settlements and verdicts should not be interpreted as guaranteed results.
-We have included them in this guide for informational purposes only.
-Results are always subject to variation, because they are impacted by so many unique factors specific to each individual case.
+Remember that the following settlements and verdicts should not be interpreted as guaranteed results.
+Results are always subject to variation because they are impacted by so many unique factors specific to each individual case.
 With that in mind, below are some examples from around the country:

 - $2.25 million verdict awarded to a Pennsylvania plaintiff whose left hand was nearly amputated by an industrial machine.